pazsea/booking-app/README.md

 ### Upcoming
 ![invitations](/readme/upcoming.gif "Upcoming Events function")
 <br>
-When you accepted a event.
+When you have accepted an event.
 It shows up in the upcoming event page.
 This is the first page an user sees when he/she logs in.
 Therefore it's the perfect place to se your upcoming events.

 ### My Bookings
 ![invitations](/readme/myevents.gif "My Bookings function")